 3. Requires entire projects to be archived

-Traditional data archiving is limited to projects whose data is neatly organized into a collection of data, such as a share/volume or a directory.
+Traditional data tiering and archiving is limited to projects whose data is neatly organized into a collection of data, such as a share/volume or a directory.
 IT relies on users letting them know when projects are completed and when data becomes cold.
 Users need ample warning for project-based, or batched data archiving to avoid surprises finding their data.

 Obviously, many workplace projects aren’t neatly defined, and when they are, they often run for years—all time you’re not saving costs.
 The combined manual approval process and project-based approach of traditional data archiving is not only highly inefficient but results in <10% of all cold data being archived, which minimizes cost savings.